Apart from Him we can do nothing

 The Holy Spirit’s involvement also helps us see that obedience is not about earning our salvation, but about the gift God provides us when we put our faith in Him.

-God does not want to change who you are.
+So no, this does not mean does God want to change who you are.
 God wants to equip you to do His will, as well as equip you in the desire to do it.
 This is a change in your perspective, not your personality.

 God Wants to Transform You